mindflayer04/PSI_TEE/applications/psu/README.md

 2. Inside the secure enclave, the server starts a new list using its own original dataset as the base.
 3. It then decrypts each of the client's items and obliviously searches for it in the secure tree.
 4. If an item is not found (meaning it is unique to the client), the enclave adds it to the combined list.
 If it is already there, it gets discarded.
-5. Finally, the enclave outputs this merged list.
+5. Finally, the enclave outputs this merged list and the server receives the final union only.

 ## Dependencies: OMap and O-Shuffle
 To ensure strict data privacy and prevent access pattern leakage, this implementation relies heavily on two critical system-level components: